-x have Romanian citizenship and residence in Romania

-x be between 18 and 26 years old

-- x graduated the first cycle (10th grade) of high school or vocational schools - x be medically fit for the branch they apply to - x pass a psychological and physical exam x have no criminalrecord or not be in course of investigation or judged for committing offences x not be member of a political party x not be member of organizations banned under Romanian law x not be a member in commercial organizations.
+- to have Romanian citizenship and residence in Romania - to be between 18 and 26 years old - to graduate the first cycle (10th grade) of high school or vocational schools - to be medically fit for the branch they apply to - to pass a psychological and physical exam - to have no criminal record or not be in course of investigation or judged for committing offences - not to be a member of a political party - not to be member of organizations banned under Romanian law - not to be a member in commercial organizations.

-The employment is made based on individual contract signed initially for a four year period and afterwards for a 2 to 3 years period until the age of 40.
+The employment is based on individual contract signed initially for a four year period and afterwards for a 2 to 3 years period until the age of 40.
 The candidates without military background sign the contract after the completion of 2 - 5 months of basic military training.
 The selection procedure comprises:

-x psychological testing consisting of IQ tests, personality tests, situational tests (evaluating the leadership capacities)
+- psychological testing consisting of IQ tests, personality tests, situational tests (evaluating the leadership capacities) - physical tests

-x physical tests